Build a Bird Habitat

 If you're a bird lover and want to draw a diverse range of bird life to your yard, you'll need more than just a birdbath or bird feeder.
 You need to attract birds the way a natural habitat would.

-It's not as difficult as it sounds.
-It just takes some planning, a combination of dense, diverse, native vegetation for shelter and water and food sources.
+Creating a habitat for birds in your yard is not as difficult as it sounds.
+It just takes some planning, a combination of dense, diverse native vegetation for shelter, as well as water and food sources.

 Before you start, stop by your local True Value hardware store for all the tools, products and expert advice you need to make your yard a destination for local birds.

 To create a bird-friendly habitat, you'll need to forget about having a well-manicured yard.
 Birds are attracted to natural, dense growth, so let an area of your yard or garden grow uninhibited.
 Birds thrive on the seeds from these plants.
 Dead leaves, old brush and long grasses attract birds because they provide good nesting material and food, in the way of insects.
 You'll also need an area for abundant bushes, trees and flowers that attract and make local birds feel at home.